You are a Bot! -- Studying the Development of Bot Accusations on Twitter: Introduction

 The implications of our research are twofold.
 Firstly, our research has implications for scholars and practitioners interested in developing automated bot detection systems since our results show that bot accusations on social media should not be naively used as a signal to train bot detection models or as ground-truth data (which is rarely available) to test such models.
 Secondly, our research provides empirical support for Haslam`s theoretical argument that dehumanization is not only an important phenomenon in the intergroup context but also in the interpersonal context \cite{haslam2006}.
 Our results highlight that the term bot became an instrument of dehumanization since it is predominantly used to deny the humanness of conversation partners.

-With this exploratory analysis, we publish the underlying ``You're a bot!" datasets, containing the accusation situations that we analyze throughout the following pages.\footnote{Upon publication, the datasets, including Tweet IDs and analysis scripts, will be publicly released using a dataset-sharing service.} These datasets allow for a number of follow-up studies, including an investigation of the campaigns and types of bots recognized by Twitter users and a more in-depth, qualitative study of the Tweet patterns and user profile features that might have triggered the bot accusation.
-As we hope to motivate in the following study, we would like to see research efforts being redirected towards studying the effects of bot accusations on individual users and the impacts of the dismissal of human opinions as ``bot chatter" on the public discourse.
+With this exploratory analysis, we publish the underlying "You're a bot!" datasets, containing the accusation situations that we analyze throughout the following pages.\footnote{All analysis scripts and a list of Tweet IDs can be found in the following repository: \url{https://github.com/Dennis1989/YaB}.} These datasets allow for a number of follow-up studies, including an investigation of the campaigns and types of bots recognized by Twitter users and a more in-depth, qualitative study of the Tweet patterns and user profile features that might have triggered the bot accusation.
+As we hope to motivate in the following study, we would like to see research efforts being redirected towards studying the effects of bot accusations on individual users and the impacts of the dismissal of human opinions as "bot chatter" on the public discourse.